Moving to Charlotte

 Charlotte is one of the biggest cities in North Carolina and is quickly becoming one of the most popular.
 From its booming foodie scene to the variety of activities to the gorgeous weather, Charlotte is a great place to work and play.
 Currently, Charlotte is sitting at a population of just under 900,000 people, which puts it within the top five biggest cities in the southeastern United States.
 Thanks to its size, it has a healthy business center as well as a thriving art scene.

 Located in southern North Carolina, it's just a quick trip to the South Carolina and Georgia borders.
 Charlotte exemplifies urban southern living with easy access to stunning nature, mountain ranges, and national parks.
-If you're thinking about moving to Charlotte, here's a guide to everything you need to know about the Queen City.
+If you're thinking about making a long-distance move to Charlotte, here's a guide to everything you need to know about the Queen City.

 Charlotte, NC, is one of the fastest growing cities in the region with approximately 100 people moving there every day.
 With such a varied population, it's a veritable melting pot of cultures.
 Charlotte's natives pride themselves on their southern hospitality and newcomers are quick to pick up on the generous, welcoming nature of Charlotte's culture.
 While it's certainly a big city, it still maintains a small town feel with a strong sense of community and city pride.